shorrockin/clikr/README.md

 1. CSS not written to be responsive.
 Once window width is reduced below a certain amount things will fall apart.
 1. Docker container `test` is built from the `api` container, as such, any changes in `api` container will cause that container to be rebuilt - sometimes unecessarily.
 1. Images should probably be minified in gulp build, instead just used image optim manually.
-1. Scene scrubber should show a preview of scene's as you scrub through them.
+1. Scene scrubber should show a preview of scene's as you scrub through them instead of loading them right away (see youtube).
-1. Scene scrubber should be better about tracking drag events, currently they are cancelled as soon as you leave the scrubbing area.
 1. Images should be pre-loaded on boot.